Accurate Estimation of Mutual Information in High Dimensional Data: Implementation Details

-\paragraph*{Critic Architectures.} To simplify comparisons, for all synthetic experiments (i.e., all figures except Fig.~\ref{fig:mnist_case_study}), we use feedforward multi-layer perceptrons (MLPs) with two hidden layers of 256 units each, initialized using Xavier uniform initialization \citep{glorot2010understanding}, and using leaky ReLU activations.
+\paragraph*{Critic Architectures.} To simplify comparisons, for all synthetic experiments (i.e., Figs.~\ref{fig:low_dim_infinite_main}--\ref{fig:high_dim_finite_summarizable} and Fig.~\ref{fig:subsampling_sufficiency}) and for Noisy MNIST, we use feedforward multi-layer perceptrons (MLPs) with two hidden layers of 256 units each, initialized using Xavier uniform initialization \citep{glorot2010understanding}, and using leaky ReLU activations.
 For the MNIST dataset, due to the added difficulty of the task, we use deeper networks with four hidden layers of width 512.
 We also used CNNs for this dataset with similar results (not shown).

 Recall that our general critic has the structure $T(x, y) = f\left(g\left(x\right), h\left(y\right)\right)$.
 Separable critics use one MLP for $g(x)$ and one for $h(y)$; the dot product of their outputs defines $T(x,y)$.
 For concatenated critics, $g$ and $h$ are identities, and $f$ is realized as an MLP with the input $[x, y]$ (dimension $K_X + K_Y$) and output dimension 1.
 In both cases, the hidden width is set to the maximum of the widths used for $x$ and $y$, which are equal in our experiments.